 We know your health matters, and we’re pretty sure you do your best to keep it in the most optimal condition.

-But what about your financial state, or more specifically, your “Financial Health”?
+But what about your financial state, or more specifically, your “Financial Health Check”?

 Puzzled?
 Well, let us give you a lowdown on why good financial health is the need of the hour.

-Your present financial status, including your credit, debt, savings, assets, and income, is referred to as your financial health.
+Your present financial status, including your credit, debt, savings, assets, and income, is referred to as your financial health check.

 Although this idea focuses on your financial situation, it has far-reaching ramifications because the stress of having a bad financial situation might end up impacting both your physical and mental health.